onfork/ipv6-hosts_wiki/sn-domains.md

    * Note that the char in the bottom left corner is `0`, not `1`.
    * Besides, `1` is for `z`.

+   It's a form of [Substitution Cipher], the tableau can be get by 90 degree counter-clockwise rotation of alphanumeric table.

    According to the rules, `a5m` in the example above can be reverse converted to `lax`, it's Los Angeles.